ThomasNowProductions/BreathSpace/docs/DESIGN_GUIDE.md

 ## Design Principles

-OpenBreath follows these core design principles:
+BreathSpace follows these core design principles:

 1. **Simplicity**: Clean, uncluttered interface that focuses on the breathing exercise
 2. **Calmness**: Design elements that promote relaxation and mindfulness